| Barry MacDonnell's

 Main tips page | Browse tips

-• To create new toolbar buttons, see "How to create a toolbar button to play a macro, load a program or file (or folder), use a built-in WordPerfect feature, or play back keystrokes" here.
+• To add new toolbar buttons to a toolbar see "How to create a toolbar button to play a macro, load a program or file (or folder), use a built-in WordPerfect feature, or play back keystrokes" here.
 Once created you can add a custom image to the button as discussed in the next column.

 There are several methods you can use to

 customize a toolbar button's image (i.e., the icon on the button).
 Some are specific to your version of WordPerfect.

 The basic (simple) method (WordPerfect X6 and earlier)

 This method uses the program's built-in Image Editor in WPX6 and earlier.
 [Note that this Editor is missing in WPX7 and later, so in those newer versions you must use the above method or one of the other methods below.]

 Step 1.
 Right-click on the toolbar with the button you want to change.